evanpurkhiser/CS-CUDA-Matrix-Multiply/report.md

 For the next two experiments I will be using one of the University of Akron lab machines that include a NVIDIA GTX 480 CUDA capable graphics device.
 For the setup we can use the same two programs we used on Linux (including the change for `helper_cuda.h`).
-The primary difference here is how we builld the program.
+The primary difference here is how we build the program.

 A `winrun.bat` batch file is included to compile and run the program, however I did have to make a small change to the environment `PATH` variable to include